 And there are many more reasons to add Scotland on your list of places to visit this year.

-I suggest you to try the Highlands in the summer time because weather it’s not as scary and camping gives you the opportunity to truly explore this land (cheaper than any other form of accommodation and less sophisticate).
-You find plenty camp sites on www.pitchup.com (this is what we have used)
+I suggest you try the Highlands in the summertime because the weather isn’t as scary and camping gives you the opportunity to truly explore this land (cheaper than any other form of accommodation and less sophisticated).
+You can find plenty of campsites on www.pitchup.com.

 Cornwall, my tropical peninsula